bikehopper/bikehopper-web-app/readme.md

 ## Routes

-These routes are exposed via Graphhopper and accessible from this app.
+These routes are exposed via GraphHopper and accessible from this app.
 They are the routes this app proxies.
 - GET     /health node app health check
 - GET     /v1/graphhopper (com.graphhopper.application.resources.RootResource)
 - GET     /v1/graphhopper/health (com.graphhopper.resources.HealthcheckResource)